flashcarts/flashcard-archive/README.md

 - r4isdhc.hk 2015
 - r4isdhc.com NEW/2013 carts
 - r4i-drive.com carts
+- R4 Ultra and Acekard 2/2.1/2i carts that cannot run AKAIO due to being a clone

 These carts may support BL2CK OS, but have not been attempted.
 This information is based on its provided DLDI, which are identical.
 Please do not attempt cross-loading without knowing what you're doing.